VityaSchel/alerts-api/README.md

       code: 'def502...e8d',                 // required; must be a string; code you got from oauth authorization after redirection
     }
     ```
+  - Returned object example:
+  - ```javascript
+    {
+      token_type: 'Bearer',
+      expires_in: 61235,
+      access_token: 'RDY...7N',
+      refreshToken: 'd50...bc'
+    }
+    ```

 - ASYNC **refreshToken(config)**
   - Refreshes access token to prevent expiring by exchanging refresh_token
   - Method accepts exactly 1 argument: config object
-  - ** DO NOT CHANGE SCOPES!
-USE EXACTLY THE SAME SCOPES YOU USED FOR OBRAINING AUTHORZATION CODE!!! **
+  - DO NOT CHANGE SCOPES!
+USE EXACTLY THE SAME SCOPES YOU USED FOR OBTAINING AUTHORZATION CODE!!!
+  - Config object example:
   - ```javascript
     {
       clientID: 690,                        // required; must be a number; app id in your app's settings;